naren-jha/prototypes/src/main/java/com/njha/prototypes/db_connection_pooling/README.md

 # Database connection pooling prototype

-This prototypes exemplifies how db connection pooling improves system performance and avoids database connection overload issue.
+This prototype exemplifies how db connection pooling improves system performance and avoids database connection overload issue.

 Example 1 - with no db pooling.
 Example 2 - with custom db pooling.